-Finally, to turn back to what was once the whole of London, consider the City.
-With no article and uncapitalized, there are 27 uses of the word city.
+Finally, to turn back to what was once the whole of London, let us consider the City.
+With no article and uncapitalized, there are 27 uses of the word city in Demos.
 Capitalized and with article ‘the’, there are seven.
 A core complexity in London urbanity consists of relations between the City of London and the metropolis or urban area of London.
 The City Corporation was the historical government of London and even a rival to the Crown in the region around London.
 By the late nineteenth century it was ‘an institution dedicated to fighting change’ which had ‘rejected its suburbs’ and now contained a negligible proportion of London’s population – at least as residents (Porter [1994]: 295).
 Demos’s sector of London looks towards the City more than towards the West End.
-Towards the end, out of work before getting his last chance at the ironmongers’, ’Arry passes his time by ‘loafing about the streets of Hoxton and the City’. ’Arry is perhaps doomed by in his effort to act like a West End man about town when, Gissing announces, he was among ‘the sons of mechanics […] ruined morally by being taught to consider themselves above manual labour’ (400).
+Four chapters from the novel’s end, out of work before getting his last chance at the ironmongers’, ’Arry passes his time by ‘loafing about the streets of Hoxton and the City’. ’Arry is perhaps doomed by his effort to act like a West End man about town when, Gissing announces, he was among ‘the sons of mechanics […] ruined morally by being taught to consider themselves above manual labour’ (400).
 It is not in the West End, though, but while hanging around the streets and pubs of ‘Hoxton and the City’ that ’Arry establishes himself as ‘the aristocrat of rowdyism’ (401) – in other words gets himself a following among yobs and drunks.
 Perhaps the location of his loafing leads to his downfall in that, being apprenticed to a Hoxton ironmonger rather than, say, to one in Holloway, these bad influences track him down (he is caught stealing from the till).
 Richard, in other words, sends ’Arry back to the city (not in but next to the City of London), rather than rescuing him from it.

 Otherwise, the City is a place of work which seems to be far from honest toil.
 At the start of Demos, the young Alice Mutimer is employed in ‘the show-rooms of a City warehouse’ no doubt on account of her physical attractiveness.
 The family having come into money she later marries the dubious Rodman, who is linked to ‘the City’ (356, 399).
 In the last stages of his own vanity-driven career of utter failure, ’Arry Mutimer accosts Rodman on the streets of the City in the hope of getting a handout (423).
-The place where money for capitalism is raised, the City of London ultimately becomes directly linked to financial crimes of deception in which Richard Mutimer is embroiled by Rodman (432) as on a larger scale it would be in Gissing’s later novel of the corrupt above-ground, not nether, world, The Whirlpool.
+The place where money for capitalism is raised, the City of London ultimately becomes directly linked to financial crimes of deception, like the one in which Richard Mutimer is embroiled by Rodman (432), as on a larger scale it would be in Gissing’s later novel of the corrupt above-ground, not nether, world, The Whirlpool.
 In the City, its characteristics spreading throughout the city, swindlers find their eager victims among the greedy.

 5. Walks and Photographs around Hoxton, 1945–2019

-Here I follow somewhat in the footsteps of Whitehead who, ‘[o]n a sunny weekend afternoon’ (Whitehead 2013: 19), perhaps in the early 2010s, took a walk through ‘Today’s “Nether World”’ which he appended to his account of Gissing’s 1889 novel.
+Here I follow somewhat in the footsteps of Whitehead who, ‘[o]n a sunny weekend afternoon’ (Whitehead 2013: 19), perhaps in the early 2010s, took a walk through ‘[t]oday’s “Nether World”’ which he appended to his account of Gissing’s 1889 novel.
 Whitehead seems to have begun in the centre of old Clerkenwell at St John’s Square, then headed north via Clerkenwell Close and the nineteenth-century social housing built to replace declined earlier tenements as documented by Gissing there.
 Reaching Exmouth Market, part-way through gentrification when Whitehead visited, he turned back south again to Farringdon Road, the first main slum-clearance artery of the area, built over the old Fleet River.